Introduction

 sudo apt install build-essential

-Then – if it doesn't already exist – generate an ssh key and install it on the Raspberry so that you do not get a password request and have to enter the user name and password every time you do a rsync.
-There are enough instructions for this online, so I will save myself a detailed description here.
+Then - if not already available - create an ssh-key and install it on the Raspberry, so that a password prompt does not appear with every rsync and username and password have to be entered.
+There are enough instructions on the Internet, so I will spare myself the detailed description here.

 For the required files, I create the following directory structure under Documents/Qt-CrossCompile-RaspberryPi/raspberrypi4: